sudo event and I/O log server

 can be used to implement centralized logging of

-logs.
-Event log entries may be logged either via syslog(3)
+When not relaying, event log entries may be logged either via

-or to a file.
-I/O Logs created by
+syslog(3) or to a local file.
+I/O Logs stored locally by

 The server also supports restarting interrupted log transfers.
 To distinguish completed I/O logs from incomplete ones, the I/O log timing file is set to be read-only when the log is complete.